 The Wilmette Institute has been registering local study groups since 1998, when it began to offer online courses.
 This document provides basic policies and guidelines for their establishment, purpose, and functioning.
 If you have any additional questions, please contact the Wilmette Institute at email@example.com or 877-WILMETTE (877-945-6388).

 Initiation.
-Any person or Bahá’í institution (such as a spiritual assembly) can initiate the formation of a Local Study Group (LSG).
+Any person or Bahá’í institution (such as a spiritual assembly) can initiate the formation of a Local Study Group.
 One begins by contacting potential members of the study group and asking them whether they wish to participate.
-As soon as the group has two members (which is the point where the group tuition begins to become cheaper that individual tuition fees), go to the course’s website and click on “register.”
-Click on the button indicating you are forming a group and that will take you to the group registration pages.
-First, register yourself, then add group members.
-You will need each person’s name, email address, and postal address.
-The registration confirmation that will come to your email address will provide instructions how to add members if you need to add more people later.
-You can also email the confirmation to the other members of the group and they can use it to register themselves.
+As soon as the group has two members (which is the point where the group tuition begins to become cheaper that individual tuition fees), you can start the group registration process.
+Try to register at least a month before the start of the course, that way your group will also receive an extra 10% “early registration” discount.

 NOTE: The registration software now allows us to change an individual registration to a group registration, but it does not allow us to merge separate individual registrations into the same group.

 Cost.
-Generally, the cost of creating the group and registering the first member is the same as an individual membership (this is a new policy as of December 2015).
+Generally, the cost of creating the group and registering the first member is the same as an individual membership.
 Each additional member costs sixty percent as much as a regular individual membership.
 Thus the two persons in a two-person group average a twenty percent discount each; the larger the group, the larger the per-person discount.
-Our software is set to accept groups as large as 21 members (this is a new policy as of December 2015).
-The fee may be paid by credit card (the Institute website is secure) or check (in US dollars, drawn on a US bank; email us for the details).
-If a study group cannot afford the registration, it should ask its spiritual assembly for financial assistance.
+Our software is set to accept groups as large as 20 members.
+The fee may be paid by credit card (the registration website is secure) or check (see Paying Tuition by Check or Credit Card for the details).
+If a study group cannot afford the registration, it may ask its spiritual assembly for financial assistance.
 If that is unsuccessful or inadequate, the group can approach the Wilmette Institute for a tuition reduction.

 Members.
 A registration requires, at minimum, the name, email address, and postal address of each group member.
-If you cannot figure out how to add new members, email us at email@example.com and we can add them for you.
-The group’s confirmation number will work to open the registration system to add new group members, BUT IT DOES NOT OPEN THE COURSE WEB PAGE OR FORUMS.
-Each learner receives his/her own username and password to open the course’s pages.
+If you cannot figure out how to add new members, email us at firstname.lastname@example.org and we can add them for you.
+The group’s confirmation number will work to open the registration system to add new group members, but it does not provide access to the course website.
+Each learner must receive his/her own username and password to access the course, including the online forums.

 Correspondent.
 All study groups should have a Correspondent.
-The group should choose one; otherwise, the Wilmette Institute will assume that the first person who registered is the correspondent.
+The group should choose one; otherwise, the Wilmette Institute will assume that the first person who registered (called the Primary Registrant) is the correspondent.
 The duties of the Correspondent are to carry out or delegate the following tasks:

 - Handling any local arrangements necessary to pay the registration fee to the Wilmette Institute.
-Normally, the entire fee is paid by credit card when the first member registers.
-A spiritual assembly may decide to pay the entire fee, or the correspondent may collect a portion of the fee from each member of the group.
+One option is for the Primary Registrant to register all of the study group members in one go and pay the entire fee by credit card.
+A spiritual assembly may decide to pay or refund the entire fee, or the Primary Registrant may collect a portion of the fee from each member of the group.

 - Handling any local costs (such as photocopying, phone calls, refreshments) and passing them on to the members of the group or to the local institutional sponsor.